tya/samsungctl/README.md

 --id ID|remote control id
---token TOKEN|Authentication token that is used by 2014-2015 TVs and some 2016-current TVs --timeout TIMEOUT|socket timeout in seconds (0 = no timeout) --start-app APPLICATION NAME OR ID|starts an application --app-metadata METADATA|string of information the application can use when it starts up.
+--token TOKEN|Authentication token that is used by 2014-2015 TVs and some 2016-current TVs --timeout TIMEOUT|socket timeout in seconds (0 = no timeout) --config-file PATH/FILENAME|path and filename to configuration file *see below for mor information --start-app APPLICATION NAME OR ID|starts an application --app-metadata METADATA|string of information the application can use when it starts up.
 And example would be the browser.
 To have it open directly to a specific URL you would enter: `"http\/\/www.some-web-address.com"` wrapping the meta data in quotes will reduce the possibility of a command line parser error.
 --key-help {OPTIONAL KEYS}|prints out key help